-If we do not recommence development efforts on our own product and/or we are unable to enter collaborative or distribution arrangements with respect to certain of our products/technologies, we may have to change strategy, delay, reduce the scope of or eliminate some or all of our development programs or liquidate some or all of our assets or seek to raise additional capital.
+If we are unable to enter collaborative or distribution arrangements with respect to certain of our products/technologies, we may have to change strategy, delay, reduce the scope of or eliminate some or all of our development programs or liquidate some or all of our assets or seek to raise additional capital.
 As a result, we may not be able to pursue what we consider to be worthwhile commercial opportunities and significant monies and management time invested may be rendered unproductive and worthless.
 Our inability to enter collaborative or strategic arrangements would thus have a material adverse effect on our business and financial position.

-Entering into collaborative arrangements with respect to our products will expose us to risks and uncertainties related to those collaborations and partners thereto.
+Entering collaborative arrangements with respect to our products will expose us to risks and uncertainties related to those collaborations and alliances.

-To the extent we complete development of our products in development and are able to enter into additional collaborative or strategic arrangements with respect to such products, we will be exposed to risks and uncertainties related to those arrangements.
-We may be required to relinquish important rights such as marketing and distribution rights and the customer or partner will generally make the key decisions on product choice, regulatory clearances, product launch, product manufacture and marketing and promotion.
+To the extent we are able to enter into collaborative or strategic arrangements with respect to our products, we will be exposed to risks and uncertainties related to those arrangements.
+We may be required to relinquish important rights such as marketing and distribution rights and the customer or partner will generally make the key decisions on product choice, regulatory approvals, product launch, product manufacture and marketing and promotion.
 Decisions made by our partner with respect to the commercialization of the products we develop with them will significantly affect the extent and timing of revenues to us.
 Collaborative arrangements, licensing agreements or strategic or distribution arrangements will subject us to a number of risks, including the risk that: